Dense Continuous-Time Optical Flow from Events and Frames: Related Work

 The vast majority of neural network-based optical flow method considers the task of estimating dense pixel displacements from a pair of frames \cite{teed20eccv,Xu_2021_ICCV,Sun18cvpr,Ilg17cvpr,what_matters_uof,Wulff_2015_CVPR,Gadot_2016_CVPR,Bailer_2017_CVPR,Zhang21iccv,jaegle21arxiv,zhao2020maskflownet,Zheng_2020_CVPR,Dosovitskiy15iccv}.
 A common component of many highly successful methods are explicit correlation volumes that guide the matching process.
 This inductive bias enables high performance and data efficiency \cite{teed20eccv} as well as strong cross-dataset generalization \cite{Zhang21iccv}.

 Multi-Frame optical flow estimation has been mostly explored in the self-supervised learning setting \cite{starflow20,Janai_2018_ECCV,proflow} or optimization-based literature \cite{Janai2017CVPR,ricco12cvpr,garg2013variational}.
-Some NN-based approaches use an additional pair of frames to initialize the optical flow prediction \cite{teed20eccv} or use warped flow as input \cite{multi_frame_fusion_19} to a second stage.
+Some neural-network-based approaches use an additional pair of frames to initialize the optical flow prediction \cite{teed20eccv} or use warped flow as input \cite{multi_frame_fusion_19} to a second stage.
+Recent work proposes to track single pixels from video \cite{harley2022particle}.
+By estimating the trajectory only for a single pixel, this method does not utilize spatial information but still achieves remarkable performance.
 From these multi-frame approaches, Slow Flow \cite{Janai2017CVPR} is conceptually most related.
 Slow Flow estimates optical flow $\mathbf{F}_{1\to N}$ given a sequence of $N$ images at high frame rate (1000 fps) with dense tracking using an optimization-based approach.
 However, it requires a high-speed camera and complex occlusion handling that incurs a trade-off between drift and accurate prediction at motion boundaries.